hs-err/XenforoLogin/README-en.md

 # SodionAuth

-## 是什么？
+## What is this?

-新生的MC登录插件。
+A new generation of Minecraft authenticate plugin.

-## 能做什么？
+## What can this do?

-- 为你的正版服务器提供额外的保护。
+- Offer extra protection for your online Minecraft server。
-- 为离线服务器提供安全。
+- Protect your offline server。
-- 通过后端系统（如Xenforo，Discuz）实现例如“邀请码”的功能。
+- Through the back-end system(Xenforo，Discuz, etc.) to realize the "invitation code" function。
-- 在登录前阻止玩家做几乎任何事。
+- Prevent player to do anything before they login.
-- 将游戏与您的论坛同步
+- Synchronize game accounts and forum accounts.

-## 那...优势有哪些？
+## Advantages

-- 自适应速率限制（智能漏桶算法）。
+- Adaptive rate limiting(Intelligent leaky bucket algorithm).
-- 国家限制（GeoIP）。
+- Country Limitation(Using GeoIP).
-- 无需指令直接在聊天栏输入密码。
+- Input password directly into your chat textbox without command.
-- 加载完成后完全异步的 网络+文件 IO请求。
+- Completely asynchronous Network/File IO request after load complete.
-- 提供FastLogin支持（已pr尚未合并）。
+- FastLogin support(Pull request opened but not merged yet).
-- 提供自动登录（session）。
+- Automate login support(Using session).
-- 提供外置登录（实验）。
+- External login support(Experimental).
-- 在登录前隐藏几乎全部的状态。
+- Hide almost all player status before login。
-  - 位置。
+  - Location.
-  - 背包。
+  - Inventory.
-  - 游戏模式。
+  - Gamemode.
-  - 生命值。
+  - Health.
-  - 食物（包含foodLevel exhaustion saturation）。
+  - Food(Including foodLevel, exhaustion and saturation).
-  - 剩余氧气。
+  - Oxygen left.
-  - 药水效果。
+  - Potion effect.
-- 在登录后恢复几乎全部的状态。
+- Resume almost all player status after Login。
-  - 位置。
+  - Location.
-  - 游戏模式。
+  - Gamemode.
-  - 生命值。
+  - Health.
-  - 跌落距离。
+  - Falling distance.
-  - 速度矢量。
+  - Velocity.
-  - 食物（包含foodLevel exhaustion saturation）。
+  - Food(Including foodLevel, exhaustion and saturation).
-  - 剩余氧气。
+  - Oxygen left.
-  - 药水效果。
+  - Potion effect.
-- 支持较多的后端。
+- Various back-end system support.
-  - Xenforo。
+  - Xenforo.
-  - UCenter (Discuz) 。
+  - UCenter(Discuz).
-  - MySQL。
+  - MySQL.
-  - SQLite。
+  - SQLite.
-  - Customized RestAPI。
+  - Customized RestAPI.
-- 支持较多的密码处理方式。
+- Various password handle support.
-- 支持较多的平台。
+- Various platform support.
-  - Bukkit。
+  - Bukkit.
-    - Paper（完全）。
+    - Paper(Competely).
-    - Mohist（部分）。
+    - Mohist(Partly).
-    - Spigot（部分）。
+    - Spigot(Partly)
-    - CraftBukkit（(部分）。
+    - CraftBukkit(Partly).
-  - Sponge（部分）。
+  - Sponge(Partly).
-  - Fabric（实验）。
+  - Fabric(Experimental).

-## 我就不信你这没有劣势！
+## Disadventages

-- 无法提供通过邮箱找回密码。
+- Cant retrieve password by e-mail.
-- 外置登录无法使用皮肤。
+- External login doesnt support skins。
-- Session未缓存性能较差。
+- Session is not cached, resulting in poor performance.
-- 由于保存了较多状态，可能会使以下操作**失效**，进而引起玩家不适
+- Stored some player status, may resulting these action **not exist any longer**, make players uncomfortable:
-  - 在落地前一秒退出服务器，在登录后可无伤害落地
+  - Quit server before landing from high area，re-login with no damage.
-  - 在水下无氧气时退出服务器，在未登录状态恢复氧气
+  - Quit server while no oxygen left, recovering oxygen before login.
-  - 在获得debuff（如中毒，凋零，饥饿）之后退出服务器，在未登录状态等待buff结束后登录，可避免伤害
+  - Quit server because of getting debuff(Such as hungry, poison, etc.), not login until the debuff was over, not affected by the debuff.
-  - 在鞘翅飞行时退出服务器，再次登录获得减速
+  - Quit server while gliding with elytra, re-login to get slow down.

-## 喂喂，那你这些劣势为什么不改啊
+## Why not fix the disadvantages

-- 部分后端未提供修改密码的API。
+- Some of back-end systems dont have API to change password.
-- 太肝了诶，不过会做的。
+- The work is too difficult, but it will be solved later.
-- 为了跨服！
+- For Crossing server!
 - 建议腐竹顶住玩家的压力保留此特性

 ## 怎么用？